bchugg/stat-map/Banach space.md

-#todo

-Complete normed vector space.
+A Banach space is a complete normed vector space.
 That is, it's a vector space equipped with a norm $\norm{\cdot}$ which induces a distance function in the obvious way.
 Every Cauchy sequence converges to some point in the space.

 We often assume the space is _separable_. #todo what is separable?